isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 </p>
 <p>The CPSO is not a test laboratory and does not perform any testing.
 For
-the testing and certification of CGs, please refer to the list of Conformity Assessment Bodies <a href="https://www.consumerproductsafety.gov.sg/images/cpsr-resources/list-of-cab-cps-scheme-ver-22-04-21.xlsx" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+the testing and certification of CGs, please refer to the list of Conformity Assessment Bodies <a href="/files/list_of_CABs_and_approved_scope.pdf" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p>&nbsp;<strong>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How much does it cost to test and certify my CGs?</strong>
 </p>
-<p>The CPSO does not directly regulate prices charged by Conformity Assessment
+<p>The CPSO does not directly regulate prices charged by CABs for testing
-Bodies for testing and certification.
+and certification.
 Therefore, we are unable to advise on the cost of these services.
 However, we recommend that you approach multiple CABs for price comparison.
 The CABs can also better guide you through the registration process (e.g. the type of test reports needed) after reviewing your product’s technical specifications.</p>
 <p><strong>&nbsp;4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How long does it take to test or to certify CGs?</strong>
 </p>
-<p>This is dependent on your product and your arrangement with the Conformity
+<p>This is dependent on your product and your arrangement with the CABs.
-Assessment Bodies.
 Registered Suppliers should check with the CABs to gauge the amount of lead time needed and allocate ample time for the testing, certification and registration process.
 Depending on the complexity and logistics arrangements with the CABs, the entire process may take several months to complete.</p>
 <p>&nbsp;<strong>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What is the validity period of the CG registration?</strong>
 </p>
-<p>The registration of CGs is valid for three years and may be renewed prior
+<p>The registration of CGs is valid for<strong> three years</strong> and may
-to expiry.
-Registered Suppliers should initiate the renewal process at least 6 months prior to the expiration date to cater for any potential unforeseen delays.</p>
+be renewed prior to expiry.
+Registered Suppliers should initiate the renewal process <strong>at least 6 months prior</strong> to the expiration date to cater for any potential unforeseen delays.</p>
 <p>&nbsp;<strong>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Why does the registration of CGs expire?</strong>
 </p>
 <p>Controlled Goods (CGs) may evolve over time due to reasons such as changes